-Canon 100D versus Leica CL
+Canon 100D vs Leica CL

 The Canon EOS 100D (called Canon SL1 in some regions) and the Leica CL (Typ 7323) are two digital cameras that were officially introduced, respectively, in March 2013 and November 2017.
 The 100D is a DSLR, while the CL is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Leica provides 24.1 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 24.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica CL is somewhat smaller (4 percent) than the Canon 100D.
 Moreover, the CL is slightly lighter (1 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the CL are weather-sealed.